eltonjfc/pbee/README.md

 pip3 install -r requirements.txt
 ```

-RosettaCommons is not available in this repository and must be properly installed and configured to run PBEE.
-More information on downloading, installing and configuring can be found on the software's web page
+RosettaCommons binaries are not available in this repository and must be properly installed and configured before running PBEE.
+More information on downloading, installing and configuring can be found on the software's web page (https://www.rosettacommons.org/).

 ## Download & Install

- 1. List item
+ 1.
- 2. ...
+ 2.

 ## Arguments description